pingcap/docs/dashboard/dashboard-statement-list.md

 > **Note:**
 >
-> + Because the statement system table is only stored in memory, after SQL Statements feature is disabled, the data in the system table will be cleared.
+> + Because the statement system table is only stored in memory, after the SQL Statements feature is disabled, the data in the system table will be cleared.
 >
-> + The values of `Collect interval` and `retain` duration affect the memory usage, so it is recommended to adjust this value according to the actual situation.
+> + The values of `Collect interval` and `retain duration` affect the memory usage, so it is recommended to adjust these values according to the actual situation.
 The value of `retain duration` should not be set too large.